MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/project-migration-manager.md

 ### What happens if my migration is cancelled or is rolled back?

+Your source project will be unlocked, and you will receive an email notification that the migration has not completed successfully.
 Please open a support ticket and we will help you.

+### I am a First Release customer today, will I still be First Release after migration?

+TBD

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]